D Glossary

 Lurking variable

-A lurking variable is an extraneous variable associated with the response and explanatory variables (that is, is a confounding variable), but whose values are not recorded in the study data.
+A lurking variable is an extraneous variable associated with the response and explanatory variables (that is, a confounding variable), but whose values are not recorded in the study data.

 Mean